-Both the X-E2 and the L840 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2 and the L840 have been discontinued, but can regularly be found used on ebay.
 The X-E2 was replaced by the Fujifilm X-E2S, while the L840 was followed by the Nikon B500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E2 Manual (free pdf) or the online Nikon L840 Manual.
+Further information on the features and operation of the X-E2 and L840 can be found, respectively, in the Fujifilm X-E2 Manual (free pdf) or the online Nikon L840 Manual.

 So what is the bottom line?
 Is the Fujifilm X-E2 better than the Nikon L840 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Fujifilm X-E2: